Managing compute workloads for ETL vs analytics

 Conclusion

-Managing compute workloads for ETL vs analytics is not just a technical decision—it’s a strategic one.
+Managing compute workloads for ETL vs analytics is not just a technical decision -- it is a strategic one.
 By isolating compute, right-sizing resources, and leveraging cloud-native scaling capabilities, organizations can build resilient, high-performing data platforms that support both operational processing and real-time decision-making.
+To protect those platforms, implement proper data access control strategies and design dashboards that scale alongside your compute architecture.

 Burning Questions